-As of August 1st 2018 The European Securities and Markets Authority (ESMA) have introduced a 50% close out rule.
-BUX must adhere to this rule.
+On August 1st 2018 the European Securities and Markets Authority (ESMA) introduced the so called 50% margin close-out rule.

-You can keep an eye on your Margin or 'Trading Capacity' via the 'cash' tab in the app:
+You can keep an eye on your 'Trading Capacity' via the 'cash' tab in the app:

-- Add funds to your account to increase your margin.
+- add funds to your account to increase your Trading Capacity.

-To calculate your trading capacity (a.k.a.
-Margin), the applied formula is as follows:
+To calculate your Trading Capacity, the formula below is applied:

 The 'total account value' is the value of your entire account.
 You can find this value in the top right corner of the screen.

 The 'total invested amount' is the total sum that you initially* invested in all current open positions, excluding the Multiplier.